Sud Aviation Vautour

 The Sud-Ouest Aviation (SNCASO) S.O.
-4050 Vautour II (French for vulture) was a French jet-powered bomber, interceptor, and attack aircraft developed and manufactured by aircraft company Sud Aviation.
+4050 Vautour II (French for vulture) is a French jet-powered multirole aircraft.
+The Vautour served as a bomber, ground attack, reconnaissance and interceptor aircraft.

-The Vautour was operated by France's Armée de l'Air, having been originally developed by Sud Aviation in response to a French requirement for a jet aircraft for bombing, low-level attack and all-weather interception operations.
+Developed and manufactured by aircraft company Sud Aviation, the Vautour was operated by France's Armée de l'Air, having been originally designed in response to a requirement for a jet aircraft for bombing, low-level attack and all-weather interception.
 The Vautour was used in the Force de frappe under the Commandement des Forces Aériennes Stratégiques; each aircraft was suitable for the carriage of a nuclear weapon.
 The shortcomings of the type as a bomber, such as its lack of radar or other advanced navigation/attack systems, led to the type being replaced by the more capable Dassault Mirage IV.
 The Vautour never saw combat use with the French Air Force.

 The only other customer for the Vautour was Israel.
 During its service with the Israeli Air Force (IAF), the type undertook various mission and roles and was quickly used in combat.
 Vautours were used during the wars between Israel and its neighbors, including the Six-Day War and the War of Attrition.
 Only one air-to-air kill was recorded by a Vautour; the type was used more for bombing and ground strafing and was reportedly considered by Israel to be comparable to the Soviet-built Ilyushin Il-28 medium bombers used by its regional adversaries.
 During the early 1970s, the Vautour was replaced by the American Douglas A-4 Skyhawk.